Stress, Anxiety, and Hostility

 |Dejected & Depressed||-4.706633||14||p<0.00025||-3.200|

 This is an amazing array of Very Highly Statistically Significant effects, seven of them are stronger than 5 chances out of 1,000 and three of them are stronger than 5 chances out of 10,000 against being due to random chance.
-These very strong statistical results tell a story of the powerful and beneficial effects of one 35 minute Q Treatment on moods and emotions that are developing and strengthening 2 days after the treatment.
+These very strong statistical results tell a story of the powerful and beneficial effects of one 35 minute Q Treatment on moods and emotions that is developing and strengthening 2 days after the treatment.

 As remarkable as these results are, and even more remarkable set of results is obtained when we do this same type of comparison on the “Post” Mood Scale data.
 These analyses subtract out the effects of the Placebo-first group from the Treatment-first group’s effects, however this time, when using the “Post” data, we are subtracting out data in which the Placebo-first group has actually had the Q Treatment on the second day.
 So what we are subtracting out, is the effect of changes from the first to second days (Day 2 – Day 1), where the Placebo-first group data now includes the Q Treatment on Day 2.
 The impressive arrays of highly significant results that follow in the text and Table 4 attest to the fact that the effects of the Q Treatment after 2 days are even more powerful (and more beneficial) than the effects on the day of the Q Treatment!
 Table 4 gives the details for the comparisons that involve (Day 2 – Day 1) “Post” footspa Mood Scale Data.